En español | Which vaccines are available and who can get them?

 Some vaccination sites ask for proof of identity or eligibility.
 Bring a driver’s license or other state-issued ID that shows your name, age and state residency, along with your health insurance card, if you have one.
 You won’t be charged for the initial vaccine series, or a booster shot, but the vaccine provider may bill your insurer a fee for administering the vaccine.
 After your first shot, bring your vaccine card for subsequent shots.

-Most residents and staff of Utah’s long-term care facilities?The federal government allocates COVID-19 vaccines and boosters to pharmacies that are partnered with long-term care facilities to provide vaccinations, mainly on-site.
+How are vaccinations working in nursing homes and long-term care facilities?The federal government allocates COVID-19 vaccines and boosters to pharmacies that are partnered with long-term care facilities to provide vaccinations, mainly on-site.

 Facilities that don’t have a pharmacy partner are encouraged to work with local or state health departments — or the federal government, if need be — to provide vaccinations.

-You should not have any out-of-pocket cost for getting the vaccine or a booster.
-AARP fought to make sure the federal government is covering the cost of the vaccine itself.
+Do I have to pay for the vaccination?You should not have any out-of-pocket cost for getting a vaccine or a booster.
+AARP fought to make sure the federal government covers the cost of the vaccine itself.

-Scammers are purporting to offer COVID vaccines and treatments and trying to charge for them.
+Scammers purport to offer COVID vaccines and treatments and try to charge for them.
 AARP's Fraud Watch Network is tracking the latest scams.

-You should get a small white card at your vaccination appointment with your name, birth date, name of the vaccine you received and the date it was administered.
+What should I do with my vaccine card?You should get a small white card at your vaccination appointment with your name, birth date, name of the vaccine you received and the date it was administered.

-You may need your vaccine card to schedule a third vaccine dose, for certain immunocompromised people, or a booster shot.
+You may need your vaccine card to schedule a booster shot.
 You may also need it for certain kinds of travel or other activities, so keep it in a safe place.
 You can take a photo of it with your smartphone for your own records.
-Experts say that posting a photo of your card to social media could make you vulnerable to identity theft.
+Experts warn that posting a photo of your card to social media could make you vulnerable to identity theft.

 If you’ve lost your vaccine card, call the site where you were vaccinated to request a new one or a copy of your vaccination record.
 You can also contact your state health department to request a replacement card or a copy of your record.

-All three vaccines reduce the risk of COVID-19 infections and are highly effective at preventing severe illness and death from the disease.
-But no vaccine is 100 percent effective, and breakthrough infections can occur post-vaccination.
+How protected am I post-vaccination?
+All vaccines reduce the risk of COVID-19 infections and are highly effective at preventing severe illness and death from the disease.
+No vaccine is 100 percent effective, and infections can still occur post-vaccination.

-Also of Interest:
+Also of interest: